 We used to hang smaller kitchen tools and accessories from the backsplash walls, since there was nothing there before.
 Now, with the tile in place, we moved the accessories to magnetic hooks on the refrigerator, which work just as well, and make the space look more organized and simplified.

 With the new backsplash tile and countertops, it seemed silly to leave our cheap old sink and faucet in place.
-We upgraded to a white undermount Kohler from Wayfair, measuring about 17x18".
+We upgraded to a white undermount Kohler, measuring about 17x18".
 (We installed it sideways to provide us with wider access, and more counter space for the faucet and soaps.
-We installed a small Purist pull-out spout faucet in vibrant polished nickel, also from Wayfair.
+We installed a small Purist pull-out spout faucet in vibrant polished nickel.
 It measures under a foot tall, so it fits well in our compact kitchen.